 1:00 pm: Evaluation, post-test and code submission forms

-BCBAs earn 3 Type II CEUs for viewing LIVE or recording.
+BCBAs earn 3 CEUs (Learning) for viewing LIVE or recording.

 For ABAC's continuing education approvals statements please view our Continuing Education page